Trading Card Spotlight - Sean Tagg

 Do you remember your first video game / arcade you played and what do you remember about it?

 The first video game I played was the arcade version of Space Invaders.
 I remember it having 3 buttons – left, right and fire.
 The screen glowed and the sound of shooting a UFO was very loud.
-I was very young when Invaders was released so I had to stand on a milk crate to be tall enough play it.
+I was very young when Space Invaders was released so I had to stand on a milk crate to be tall enough play it.

 What are your opinions about today’s generation of video games?
 How do you compare them to older, classic games?